oleystack/state/README.md

 subscriber.unsubscribe()
 ```

-> NOTE: It's not necessary to fetch state inside of the Provider - but it still needs to be placed somewhere to init the state.
+> NOTE: It's not necessary to fetch state inside the Provider - but it still needs to be placed somewhere to init the state.

 ## State props

 The state hook allows you to pass any arguments into the context.
-It can be some initial state or you can even return it and pass it through to the components.
-Any state props change will update the context and trigger components rerendering **when necessary**.
+It can be some initial state or you could even return it and pass it through to the components.
+All state prop changes will update the context and trigger component re-rendering **only when necessary**.

 ```tsx
 const [UserProvider, useUser] = state(